aradhana2001/GettingDataProject/codebook.md

 This explains the meaning of the different segments within the feature names.

 The feature names are concatendated strings representing the values of that feature of the following variables in the order listed:
-Domain, Accelerationsignal, Source, Statistic, Jerk, magnitude, frequency, dimesnion.
+Domain, Accelerationsignal, Source, Statistic, Jerk, magnitude, frequency, dimension.

-Note that not all names are unique.
-For the current project this was not an isue because all names representing means and standard deviations are unique/
+Dimension strings are prefixed with Dim.

 Quoted from the original study code book feature_info.txt file from the original dataset.